shakfu/chimera/README.md

 If you want the same capabilities from Python instead of a native binary, see [**cyllama**](https://github.com/shakfu/cyllama) — chimera's sibling project, which exposes llama.cpp / whisper.cpp / stable-diffusion.cpp as Cython bindings with a high-level Python API.

+The same build also produces **`libchimera.a`**, a redistributable static library that hosts the engines and the OpenAI-compatible HTTP server.
+Other C++ projects can link it directly to embed text generation, embeddings, transcription, image generation, RAG, and the HTTP server inside their own process — without forking chimera or shelling out to the `chimera` binary.
+See [§ "As a library"](#as-a-library) below and [`docs/dev/oop-layer.md`](docs/dev/oop-layer.md) for the embedder-facing surface.

 ## Who it's for

 chimera targets CLI-first users who run more than one ggml-backed modality (text + audio + image) and want them sharing one process, one ggml backend set, one SQLite database, and one OpenAI-compatible HTTP surface — rather than running, configuring, and gluing together three separate servers.
 It is most useful when: